dsugden/play-scalajs/README.md

 play-scalajs
 ============

-Play project with scalajs subproject using scalatags and scala.rx
+Play project with a scalajs subproject and a common library.

+Highlights: scalatags and scala.rx for reactive dom rendering

 Play 2.3